yigitkader/YoutubeVideoAndPlaylistDownloader/README.md

-# 2 Farklı algoritmada python youtube video ve playlist indirme projesi
+# With Python download youtube videos and playlist project